 Water Quality Metadata Guideline

-The development of this guideline has been led by the QLD Department of Science, Information Technology, Innovation and the Arts (DSITIA) with the support of the Bureau of Meteorology (the Bureau) and is based upon work undertaken as part of a Modernisation and Extension fund project in 2009-10 and 2010-11.
+The development of this guideline has been led by the QLD Department of Science, Information Technology and Innovation (DSITI) with the support of the Bureau and is based upon work undertaken as part of a Modernisation and Extension fund project in 2009-10 and 2010-11.
+Extensive industry input and consultation has been a feature of the development and review processes for this guideline.
+A Technical Reference Group significantly contributed to final review and redrafting of the guideline in 2015 and has recommended it to WaMSTeC for endorsement.
+Following endorsement, the Bureau will publish the guideline on these webpages.

-The draft guideline applies to water quality data collected and being supplied to the Bureau under the Water Regulations 2008 by organisations named in the regulations.
-It provides guidance about metadata elements that are meaningful and pragmatic for hydographical, laboratory and hydrologic practitioners.
-The guideline is applicable to both automated continuous water quality monitoring (e.g. using in-situ sensors or probes), tests performed in the field and grab samples sent for laboratory testing.
-It presents metadata requirements from a water quality domain perspective, and does not include detail about how required metadata should be encoded.
-It is anticipated that coding details will be subsequently developed within data transfer format standards (such as the Water Data Transfer Format).
+The guideline will apply to water quality data collected and being supplied to the Bureau under the Water Regulations 2008 by organisations named in the regulations.
+It will provide guidance about metadata elements that are meaningful and pragmatic for hydrographical, laboratory and hydrologic practitioners.
+The guideline will be applicable to both automated continuous water quality monitoring (e.g. using in-situ sensors or probes), tests performed in the field and grab samples sent for laboratory testing.
+Implementation of the guideline will facilitate consistent collection of water quality metadata, and will improve the interoperability, quality and future usefulness of the water quality data.

 Modernisation and Extension Project on water quality metadata